adamsilver/fdpb/03-book-a-flight.md

 ### Types Of Date

 Many of us assume that using a calendar widget is always better than letting users type freely into a text box unassisted.
 But this is not always the case.
-As the Goverment Digital Service (GDS) states:
+As the UK Goverment Digital Service (GDS) Service Manual states:

 > “The way you should ask for dates depends on the types of date you’re asking for.”